- What are the symptoms of the coronavirus (COVID-19)?

 - Clean and disinfect frequently touched objects and surfaces.

-What should I do if I traveled to China and feel sick with fever, cough or difficulty breathing?
+- What should I do if I have traveled to an area with the infection and feel sick?

 Seek medical care right away.
 Before you go to a healthcare office, call ahead and tell them about your travel and your symptoms.